The Impact of Cannabis Legislation on Canadian Youth

 A Canadian flag that replaces the maple leaf with a cannabis leaf.
 “Untitled” by Sydney Perelmutter is licensed under CC BY 2.0.

 Crucially, legalisation has also decreased youth possession charges, which has reduced youth interaction with the criminal justice system.
-Reports show that the decrease in charges has been as much as 26.4% in youth aged 12-17 from 2015 to 2019.
+Reports show that the decrease in charges has been as much as 26.4 per cent in youth aged 12-17 from 2015 to 2019.
 Criminal charges and interaction with the criminal justice system have been demonstrated to create barriers to entering the workforce and continuing education.
 However, this does not mean that cannabis usage has been reduced.
 Instead, this statistic demonstrates the reduction of underage interaction with the criminal market and the decrease in police attention to this issue.

 So, six years later, what now?
 Significantly more research is needed into the effects of cannabis legalisation for youth.
 Specifically, research on how legalisation has affected youth rates of addiction, dependency, and the effects of long term usage would help inform future government action, as well as studies that aim to discover how youth perceive cannabis and their awareness of its effects and risks.
 This research is needed for the Canadian government to create more effective laws that will truly reduce youth access to and the promotion of cannabis.
 Additional research would help demonstrate to youth that cannabis, though legal, is still detrimental to brain development, health, and well-being.